-NCCIE is a three-year project that began in the fall of 2017 (see “About Us” at the top of the page).
+NCCIE has been a multi-year project that began in the fall of 2017 (see “About Us” at the top of the page).

 NCCIE’s regional teams across the country asked their community partners, “What educational resources do you need for your children, for your youth, for your People, and how can NCCIE support you in developing these resources?”